What is Coast Capital Savings Venture Connection?

-We do not target a specific type of venture or industry; rather we aim to support all students, across every faculty of the university.
-If you take a look through our clients we work with everyone from cupcakes, superhero-themed parties, digital media, medical devices to cultural magazines and everything in between.
+We do not target a specific type of venture or industry; rather we aim to support all entrepreneurs, across every faculty of the university.
+If you take a look through our clients we work with everyone from cupcakes, superhero-themed parties, analytics companies, digital media, medical devices, materials science to cultural magazines and everything in between.

 My company already has customers and revenues, should I still apply?